Open Now — 24/7 Plumbing

 Tap Dripping Cold Water

 A sink washer is a rubber or metal component that seals any gap in your sink pipes and eliminates the possibility of a leaky tap.
 When the washer is damaged or worn out, it can lead to dripping taps.
-The main reason metal or rubber washers get damaged so quickly is the friction caused by constant movements.
-Apart from daily movement, friction against various parts of the leaking tap can also cause the washer to deteriorate over time.

 3. Damaged O-ring